datocms/plugins/yoast-seo/README.md

 ![Demo](https://raw.githubusercontent.com/datocms/plugins/master/yoast-seo/docs/settings.png)

-This plugin is meant to be used on JSON fields, and will store the following information:
+This plugin is meant to be used on JSON fields, so please [assign it to some JSON fields](https://www.datocms.com/docs/building-plugins/install#assigning-a-plugin-to-a-field) in in your project.

+The plugin will store information inside the JSON field using this structure:

 ```json
 {